matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

 ## Potential issues

 This proposal cannot be used by users who log in using SSO, or whose passwords are managed by an external system.

-...
+In such cases, users will have to use the current system where they have a separate SSSS password.

 ## Alternatives